Uploading Model Repositories for an air-gapped environment

 Parameter Description Example

--i Run in insecure mode (skip SSL verification).
-This is valid only for on premises environments, but it is not recommended for production use cases.
-Fetch the CA certificate to be used for the on premises environment. -i
+-i Runs in insecure mode and skips SSL verification.
+This parameter is valid only for on premises environments, but Cloudera does not recommend it for production use cases.
+You must fetch the CA certificate to be used for the on-premises environment. -i

--ca Specify the certificate to be used for Ozone S3 gateway communication. -ca /path/to/cert.pem
+-ca Specifies the certificate to be used for Ozone S3 gateway communication. -ca /path/to/cert.pem

--d Must point to the Cloudera AI Registry bucket with the appropriate path.
+-d Specifies the Cloudera AI Registry bucket with the appropriate path.

 The destination format must be: s3://bucket/secured-models